ishine/SpectralResonance/README.md

 * use it to morph sounds

 # Marsyas
-* It has alot of the useful algorithms in it and it is a pro library
+* It has alot of the useful algorithms in it

 # Faust
 * A functional audio stream

 # CSound
 * has alot of algorithms for making sounds

-# Aquila
-* has some useful stuff in it but it's not pro

 # Qm-DSP
 * Has all these algorithms that will be cool